cypress-io/cypress-documentation/content/guides/references/assertions.md

 This document is only a reference to every assertion Cypress supports.

-If you're looking to understand **how** to use these assertions please read about assertions in our [Introduction to Cypress](/guides/core-concepts/introduction-to-cypress#Assertions guide).
+If you're looking to understand **how** to use these assertions please read about assertions in our [Introduction to Cypress](/guides/core-concepts/introduction-to-cypress#Assertions) guide.

 </Alert>